 Your dogs can’t talk, so it’s important that you are always on the lookout for behavioural changes, and fluctuations in weight and eating habits.
 Always increase activity in stages, and try to keep exercise fun and engaging.

 Walking the same route every day starts to lose its appeal, so try different activities, environments, and even playmates.

-Before you take your dog out on a long walk or other activity, it is important to consider if your dog has any health conditions that may influence their ability to enjoy it!
+Before you take your dog out on a long walk or other activity, it is important to consider if your dog has any health conditions that may influence its ability to enjoy it!

-It’s important to not to push your dog beyond their limits.
-Overweight dogs, dogs with breathing problems, dogs with limited mobility and dogs prone to overheating can be at risk.
-Dogs often don't know when to slow down or take a break, so you have to regulate his activity.
+It’s important not to push your dog beyond its limits.
+Overweight dogs, dogs with breathing problems, dogs with limited mobility, and dogs prone to overheating can be at risk.
+Dogs often don't know when to slow down or take a break, so you have to regulate their activity.

 Is Exercise Good for Dogs with Arthritis or Hip Dysplasia?